Beef Tallow vs. Vegetable Oil: A Nutritional Showdown for Better Health

 Polyunsaturated fats are good if taken in moderate amounts, but when exposed to high temperatures, they decompose into harsh chemicals.

-Some primary uses include deep frying applications, in which beef fat is preferred over vegetable oil because it tends not to break when subject to high temperatures.
+Some primary uses include deep frying applications, in which beef fat is preferred over vegetable oil because it tends not to break when subjected to high temperatures.

 Vegetable oils can go rotten and generate free radicals associated with inflammation and oxidative stress in the body.